 Child custody is arguably one of the most contentious and complicated issues surrounding the divorce process.
-Basically, under the eyes of the law, any decision going forward involving a child should be made based on the child’s best interests, and in many cases, the courts have to step in to enforce this principle.
+In the eyes of the law, any decision going forward involving a child should be made based on the child’s best interests.
+In many cases, the courts have to step in to enforce this principle.

 Regardless of the reason for wanting to relocate, a Texas court has to allow or disallow the move.
 So, whether you are looking to move or are opposing your former spouse’s intention to move, it is important that you get in touch with an experienced The Woodlands relocation lawyer at Bolton Law to help prove your case.
 Get in touch with our family law attorneys at 281-351-7897 to get the legal assistance that you need.